2022 Debt & Credit Card Use Statistics in the U.S

 What is The Average Interest Rate for New Credit Card Offers?

-As at December 2022, average APR for all new card offers was 22.91%.
+As of December 2022, the average APR for all new card offers was 22.91%.

-No-annual-fee cards, reward cards, and cash back cards registered an average rate of 22.56%, 22.74% and 22.64% respectively.
+No-annual-fee cards, reward cards, and cash-back cards registered an average rate of 22.56%, 22.74%, and 22.64% respectively.

 Notably, travel rewards cards had the highest average APR at 23.14%, while low-interest credit cards had the lowest APR at 17.77%.